lishengzxc/RnRelative/README.md

 > Until React Native works on top of React instead of shipping a fork of React, you’ll need to keep using React Redux 3.x branch and documentation.

+### Todo
+- Back
+- Equal
+- Upload to the App markets

 ### Preview
 <img src="https://raw.githubusercontent.com/lishengzxc/RnRelative/869c4cd27b92a08ea1d3d37e628354f6a7300932/pic.png" />